 “Over the course of that interview in May, he went through each city and state and gave Ranger Holland the number of people he killed in each place,” said ViCAP crime analyst Christina Palazzolo.
 “Jackson, Mississippi — one; Cincinnati, Ohio — one; Phoenix, Arizona — three; Las Vegas, Nevada — one.”

-"There’s been a lot of cooperation for law enforcement across the country as Texas Rangers are in the process of verifying the murders," said Bland.
+And with Little’s cooperation, there may only be more confirmations of his murders on the horizon.
+“There’s been a lot of cooperation for law enforcement across the country as Texas Rangers are in the process of verifying the murders,” said Bland.

 Little remembered everything about his crimes, according to Palazzolo, including the car he was driving, where he was, and whom he picked up.
 Little’s memory is apparently so reliable, in fact, that the drawings he made of his victims are actually practical pieces of evidence for the investigators attempting to close decades-old unsolved murders.
-He may not recall the exact dates of certain incidents — but he can still recollect the faces of the women he killed who can then be identified by their friends or families.
+He may not recall the exact dates of certain incidents — but he can still recollect the faces of the women he killed who can then be identified by their friends or families:

 The Murders Of Samuel Little

 Born in Georgia in 1940, Samuel Little soon moved with his family to Ohio, where he grew up relatively poor and got into trouble in school.
 Soon enough, he graduated to petty crime and was eventually arrested for breaking and entering in Nebraska in 1956.

 His crimes, however, only grew more serious from there as he traveled across nearly a dozen U.S. states and racked up arrests for crimes ranging from shoplifting and fraud to assault and rape.
 Soon, murder would join that list.